weaveworks/pctl/README.md

 #### Configuring a profile
 You can configure a set of helm values for the charts inside your profile.
-For example if you install the `weaveworks-nginx` profile that contains two artifacts that are charts, `nginx-chart` and `nginx-server` you would configure them by creating a config map as
+For example if you add the `weaveworks-nginx` profile that contains two artifacts that are charts, `nginx-chart` and `nginx-server` you would configure them by creating a config map as
 follows: